RepoDynamics/PyPackIT/docs/website/source/manual/control/options/path/index.md

 :::
 ::::
 :::::

+You can change the name and location of your repository's main directories.
+Notice that these changes are not applied automatically, meaning that you must manually rename the directories and update the corresponding paths in the `meta` content in the same commit.
+Also, all directories must be orthogonal to each other, meaning that none of them can be a subdirectory of another.

 All other paths can be configured in the `path.yaml` file located at the root of the `meta` directory.
 The file must contain an object with a single key `dir`.